› Business Loans › Lender Reviews › Ready Capital Review

 Most of the negative reviews and BBB complaints center on the PPP loan program enacted during the Covid-19 pandemic.
 Many online and non-bank lenders were ill-prepared for PPP loans, and the program was very complicated.
 Even so, a few customers mentioned they went out of business because the online lender did not disburse the loan proceeds on time.

 There are also some non-PPP complaints about the customer service team and mix-ups surrounding loan proceeds.
 A few customers mentioned the company trying to pressure them into buying insurance.
+Some customers described their experience as a total scam, citing communication issues.

 Several customer reviews state the company helped save their business during the pandemic.
 Multiple users called out their customer service representatives by name when praising the service.